 It’s vintage appearance pairs well with modern decor, therefore making it an all-around beautiful antique to have in your home.
-It’s so versatile that I used it in my Christmas decor!
 I hope this inspires you to seek out some milk glass of your own.
 Each piece is a treasure and will add cheer to your space.

 Leave me a comment!
 Do you love milk glass, too?
 I love hearing from you!